-Adobe Digital Editions - A program specifically for books, it formats documents to read more like traditional paper books than electronic files.
-The program also acts as an electronic bookshelf allowing users to browse through book covers on the shelf.
+Adobe Digital Editions - This program formats documents to read like traditional paper books rather than electronic files.
+It also acts as an electronic bookshelf allowing users to browse through book covers on the shelf.

-Adobe Reader - A program available on computers and many handheld devices to read pdf (portable document format) files.
-Pdf files are designed to be readable no matter what device you are using.
+Adobe Reader - Available on computers and many handheld devices to read pdf (portable document format) files.
+Pdf files are designed to be readable no matter what device you use.

-BlueFire Reader - A program available for free that is used to read Ebsco ebooks on iOS and Android mobile devices.
+BlueFire Reader - This is used to read EBSCO eBooks on iOS and Android mobile devices.

 E-book - Shortened version of electronic book.

-E-book Reader - A device meant to read electronic books such as the Barnes and Noble Nook, Amazon Kindle, or Sony Reader.
+E-book Reader - A device for reading electronic books.
+Barnes & Noble Nook, Amazon Kindle, and Sony Reader are some examples.

-E-ink - A method of displaying text and graphics in black on a white background using ink rather than a backlit screen.
-This is said to be easier on the eyes but can't be read without a light source of some kind.
+E-ink - A method of displaying text and graphics in black on a white background.
+This is said to be easier on the eyes than a back-lit screen but cannot be read in the dark.

-Kindle - The E-book reader produced by Amazon.com.
-It comes in several models including one using e-ink, one in color, and a tablet (the Kindle Fire).
+Kindle - The e-book reader produced by Amazon.com.
+It comes in several models including a tablet (the Kindle Fire).

-Nook - The E-book reader produced by Barnes and Noble.
-It comes in several models including those using e-ink, color models, and a tablet model.
+Nook - The e-book reader produced by Barnes & Noble.
+It comes in several models including a tablet.

 Tablet - Small computers that don't come with attached keyboards but use touch screens with a displayed keyboard on the screen for typing.
-These devices can be used as a computer or as an e-reader.
+These devices can be used as a computer or as an e-book reader.

 Tiff Plugin - a plugin that works with your browser to show content of a specific document type.
 This is used with the Universal Digital Library and possibly others.
 Get the Tiff Plugin for Windows, Linux, or Mac.

-A new reading app from Ebsco allows users to search Ebsco e-books and download those that Briggs Library has purchased directly to their tablet.
+A reading app from Ebsco called Ebsco Mobile allows users to search Ebsco e-books and download those that Briggs Library has purchased directly to their tablet or phone.
 Kindle Fire and Nook HD owners can check out this FAQ on using the Ebsco E-book App.

 IOS devices: Check the iTunes App Store